 Pursuant to CEQ regulations (40 CFR 1500-1508), the affected environment described in this section encompasses the natural, physical, and socioeconomic resources within the area (i.e., Permit Area) where the effects of the alternatives are anticipated to occur (Figure 4.1).
-As previously described in Section 2, the boundaries of the Study Area were refined and finalized through scoping and the alternatives screening and development process, resulting in a smaller area of focus, herein referred to as the Permit Area.
+As previously described in Section 2, the boundaries of the Permit Area were refined and finalized through scoping and the alternatives screening and development process.
 The Permit Area encompasses ~41,957 acres; including the entire island of Bogue Banks, Beaufort and Bogue Inlets, portions of the adjacent islands of Shackleford Banks and Bear Island that may be affected by the proposed action, and the ocean waters and seafloor offshore of Bogue Banks that comprise proposed borrow sites and potential sand transport routes.

-Bogue Banks is an approximately 25-mile-long barrier island with an average width of approximately 2,000 feet (ft).
+Bogue Banks is an approximately 25-mile-long barrier island with an average width of approximately 2,000 feet.
 It is located in NC approximately ten miles west of Cape Lookout along the Carteret County coast in northern Onslow Bay (Figure 4.1).
 The east-west trending island fronts the open Atlantic Ocean to the south and Bogue Sound separates the island from mainland Carteret County to the north.
 Beaufort Inlet separates the island from Shackleford Banks to the east and Bogue Inlet separates the island from Bear Island to the west.
 Fort Macon State Park occupies the easternmost 1.4-mile section of the island along Beaufort Inlet and the remainder of the island is divided (from east to west) among the municipalities of Atlantic Beach, Pine Knoll Shores, Indian Beach, Salter Path, and Emerald Isle.

 The Permit Area encompasses a diverse assemblage of terrestrial, marine, and estuarine biotic community types.
 Visual interpretations of biotic community types were digitally mapped using ArcView 9.3 software over high-resolution georeferenced digital multispectral aerial photographs as part of the initial pre-construction assessment of biotic communities.
 The methods employed for interpretation of aerial photography included visual analysis of color variations in the photographs to delineate habitats (dark areas = submerged land; white areas = sediment exposed above high tide line).
-Resolution of this imagery (< 2 ft) allowed for adequate delineation of the habitats and features within the Permit Area.
-These habitat types are summarized in Table 4.1 and depicted in Figures 4.2 and 4.3.
+Resolution of this imagery (< 2 feet) allowed for adequate delineation of the habitats and features within the Permit Area.
+These habitat types are summarized in Table 4.1 and depicted in Figure 4.2.
 Additional details about the marine, beach and dune, and inlet and estuarine communities are included in the Sections below.
 Residential community acreages were calculated to take into account all possible community types within the Permit Area.